scottpecnik/scottpecnik.github.io/_posts/2017-09-27-getting-started-with-puppet.md

 excerpt_separator:  <!--more-->
 ---

-I recently started a new consulting engagement.
-The focus is on building Continuous Delivery (CD) automation with Puppet.
+I recently started a new consulting engagement, the focus is on building Continuous Delivery (CD) automation with Puppet.
 This is pretty typical for "DevOps" gigs, but we'll leave it at that and delve into the DevOpsy stuff in a later post.